 In March of 2023, the federal government drafted and released a National Cybersecurity Strategy.
 The strategy outlines five pillars that are critical to implementation.
-In this blog series, we will dive into each pillar and how ZKX Solutions is supporting this cybersecurity strategy.
+In this blog series, we will dive into each pillar and how ZKX will abide by these guidelines and support this strategy.

 The five pillars are: